marsvale/hytopia-dev-kit/README.md

 # Hytopia Development Kit

-A streamlined development environment for Hytopia AI game development, with focus on the AI-agents example integration.
+A streamlined development environment for Hytopia AI game development, with focus on simple deployment.

 ## 🎮 Core Features